Lapland-UAS-Tequ/jetson-nodered-tensorflow/README.md

 ### Select nodes to use in Node-RED

 You should select either node-red-contrib-cloud-annotations-gpu or node-red-contrib-tf-model.
 Installing both might work, or not.
-If you wish to change at some point, easiest way is to uninstall npm packages and remove `~/.node-red/node_modules/@tensorflow/` folder and install again option a or option b.
+If you wish to change at some point, easiest way is to uninstall nodes and remove `~/.node-red/node_modules/@tensorflow/` folder and install again option a or option b.
 If there are problems uninstalling packages, you can stop node-red (node-red-stop) and remove everything manually.

 For example if removing node-red-contrib-cloud-annotations-gpu and installed dependencies